top of page

 • Cognitive spatial memory

 Understanding and respecting the loop is what allows tracking teams to succeed — because dogs don’t disappear.
 They move with purpose.
+And with patience, evidence, and the right strategy — we can meet them on their loop and bring them safely home.

 References